ibm-cloud-docs/containers/cs_clusters_planning.md

 **Non-VRF or VRF-enabled account, Kubernetes master and worker nodes on private VLAN only**</br>
 If you set up your worker nodes on a private VLAN only, the worker nodes can't automatically expose their app services on the public network, and in a non-VRF account also cannot connect to the master.
 You must configure a gateway device to provide network connectivity between the worker nodes and the master.

 For non-VRF accounts: If you create the cluster with both public and private VLANs, you cannot later remove the public VLANs from that cluster.
 Removing all public VLANs from a cluster causes several cluster components to stop working.
-Instead, create a new cluster without the public VLAN.
+Instead, create a new worker pool that is connected to a private VLAN only.
 {: note}

 **Non-VRF account, Kubernetes master and worker nodes on both public and private VLANs**</br>